FTChinese/NEXT/README.md

 The story should also support these inline media types:
 * Photo Slides
-* Images (it would be better to have the width and height data in the image)
+* Images (it would be better to have the width and height data in the image; it should support captions)
 * Promotion Box (Related Topics, Reports, Urls, Downloads, etc...)
 * Videos
 * Charts (either in SVG or JavaScript, but needs to be dynamic)
 * Polling
+* Quotes
+* Social box (icons, links, QR codes, etc...)
 * Seamless iFrames (interactive features, etc...)

 For stories translated from FT.com, there's an API that provides: